-- First insert the rotisserie spit into the food for rotisserie (Fig 1). - Insert the skewers at different angles to hold the food more firmly (Fig. 2).
+- First insert the rotisserie spit into the food for rotisserie (Fig 1). - Insert the skewers at different angles to hold the food more firmly (Fig. 2). - 3.
+Next, install the fixing screws to secure the meat or poultry to the rotisserie spit.

-- 3. Next, install the fixing screws to secure the meat or poultry to the rotisserie spit. - 4.
-Place rotisserie spit with food affixed into cold oven.
+- 4. Place rotisserie spit with food affixed into cold oven.
 NOTE: The ends of the rotisserie spit are marked with L for left side and R for right side of oven.
-Use this as a guide for inserting into rotisserie sockets. - Set the function knob to ROTISSERIE. - 6.
-Place baking tray (drip pan) on lower shelf to catch the drippings. - 7.
-Set the temperature to 400°F or as specified in recipe. - 8.
+Use this as a guide for inserting into rotisserie sockets. - 5.
+Set the Function knob to Rotisserie. - 6.
+Set the temperature to 400°F or as specified in recipe. - 7.
 Set the timer, if desired.
 If the baking time is less than 20 minutes, first turn the timer clockwise past the 20-minute mark and turn it back to the desired time.
 If a longer baking time is required, turn the timer directly to the desired time.
-If not using the timer set, timer to OVEN ON position. - Use handgrip to remove rotisserie item from oven (see Fig. 3). - Always use a potholder or oven mitt when removing hot food from the oven. - 11.
+If not using the timer set, timer to OVEN ON position. - 8.
+Use handgrip to remove rotisserie item from oven (see Fig. 3). - Always use a potholder or oven mitt when removing hot food from the oven.

+To Remove

 NOTE: It is recommended to add an extra 10 minutes of cooking time to allow for preheating of oven.

-To remove

 Please refer to the Rotisserie chart on page 23 for specific cooking times.